Ronel028/Ronel028/README.md

 # Hi there 👋, my name is Ronel Florida

 ## About me
-I'm Ronel Florida, I graduated recently with a bachelor of Science in Information technology.
+I'm Ronel Florida from philippines, I graduated recently with a bachelor of Science in Information technology.
 I love coding and creating personal projects like landing page websites, websites that use third-party API, and also websites that use databases.
 I am always motivated to learn new things in order to improve my skills and become a software developer.

 ## Languages and Tools
 <div align="left">